netdata/netdata/streaming/README.md

 2017-03-09 09:38:52: netdata: INFO : STREAM xxx [receive from [10.11.12.86]:38564]: receiving metrics...
 ```

-and something like this on the slave:
+and something like this on the child:

 ```
 2017-03-09 09:38:28: netdata: INFO : STREAM xxx [send to box:19999]: connecting...